NREL/OpenStudio-user-documentation/docs/next_steps/sketchup_plugin_interface.md

 *Above: Screenshot of Daylighting Controls Inspector*

-To associate a daylighting control object with a thermal zone, select the desired thermal zone object and then choose a primary (and optionally a secondary) daylighting control object.
+To associate a daylighting control object with a thermal zone, select the desired thermal zone object and then choose a primary (and optionally a secondary) daylighting control object. __NOTE__: Secondary daylighting control objects are not supported by Radiance at this time, they (and the percentage of load controlled by them) are ignored.

 ![OpenStudio Inspector With a Thermal Zone Selected](img/plugin_reference_guide/width_Inspector_thermal_zone.png)